Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Gingivitis can progress to periodontitis.
 Once the inflammation reaches the bone, you can never get rid of it.
 You can slow and stop the progression of tissue loss with dental hygiene therapies, at-home oral hygiene and possibly surgery.

-When speaking to my patients about gum disease, I often get the question if the bone loss can be reversed.
+When speaking to my patients about gum disease, I often get the question of whether bone loss can be reversed.
 You can find all the information about it in this post I linked here; Read now: Can Bone Loss in the Jaw Be Reversed?
 Hygienist Explains.

 Localized gum inflammation and recession.